TheGrayDot/mpqcli/README.md

 ### StormLib

 This project requires the [StormLib](https://github.com/ladislav-zezula/StormLib) library.
 Many thanks to [Ladislav Zezula](https://github.com/ladislav-zezula) for authoring such a good library and releasing the code under an open source licence.
 The StormLib library has a number of requirements.
 However, the build method specifies using the libraries bundled with StormLib.

+### CLI11

+This project also uses the [CLI11](https://github.com/CLIUtils/CLI11) command line parser for C++11.
+It provides a simple and easy to use/implement CLI arguments.